grantbaker/riversystems-csci2270-project/README.txt

 Within the /RiverSystem/ directory, there is a number of ways to run the River Systems program:

  - PREFERRED METHOD: There is a makefile in the directory.
-Run the makefile in a terminal by typing "make clean" and "make", then type "./RiverSystem <input file>".
+Run the makefile in a terminal by typing "make clean" and "make".
+Then, to run the program, type "./RiverSystem <input file>".
 There is a sample input file provided, called "ColoradoSimple.txt".
 So:

         make clean
 	make
 	./RiverSystem ColoradoSimple.txt

  - There is an executable called RiverSystem, which runs on Linux systems.
 To execute, in a terminal in the directory, type "./RiverSystem <input file>".
+This is the latest compiled code; however, it may not work on all systems.
+Recompiling is the safest bet.

 - There is a Code::Blocks project file.
 Open the project file in Code::Blocks and click the "build and run" button at the top.